HCG in urine

 - The test is negative if you are not pregnant.

 - The test is positive if you are pregnant.

-A pregnancy test, including a properly performed home pregnancy test, is considered to be about 98% accurate.
+A pregnancy test, including a properly performed home pregnancy test, is considered to be very accurate.
 Positive results are more likely to be accurate than negative results.
 When the test is negative but pregnancy is still suspected, the test should be repeated in 1 week.